-Another primary advantage to HVAC as a career is its educational path.
-Most jobs require a 4 year degree of some sort, to even get in the door.
-The debt that corresponds with that college plan can create massive debt for students who are not guaranteed profitable employment, and often end up working extra in attempt to pay off debt.
+Another primary advantage of HVAC as a career is its educational path.
+Most jobs require a 4-year degree of some sort to even get in the door.
+Unfortunately, the debt that corresponds with that college plan can create massive debt for students who are not guaranteed profitable employment and often work extra to pay off debt.

 There’s a shortage of HVAC technicians throughout the country.
 The average age of an HVAC contractor is around 54 years old, which highlights the opportunity for a younger generation to infiltrate the marketplace.
 Several companies will even offer tuition reimbursement for individuals looking to jumpstart their careers.

-Pros and Cons of a HVAC Career
+Pros and Cons of an HVAC Career

-We mentioned some of the opportunity available to individuals looking to start a career in HVAC.
+We mentioned some opportunities available to individuals looking to start a career in HVAC.
 But what about the job itself is appealing?
-For one you have a chance to work in different types of backdrops.
+For one, you have a chance to work in different types of backdrops.
 As office workers may tell you, or you may know from first-hand experience, sitting in a single place all day can drain your energy and severely hinder productivity.

-On-the-job experience is where you’ll really hone your skills on the next level, which is something that can be years in the making.
-Still, if you can learn on the job, you’ll be earning money while sharpening your skills and making yourself more marketable while transitioning to the next tier of HVAC business success.
+On-the-job experience is where you’ll hone your skills to the next level, which is something that can be years in the making.
+Still, if you can learn on the job, you’ll earn money while sharpening your skills and making yourself more marketable while transitioning to the next tier of HVAC business success.
 The pros certainly outweigh the cons in this scenario.

 HVAC Careers Salary

 The pay scale generally ranges from $30,000 – $75,000 annually for professionals within the HVAC industry.
-When paired with the position’s high demand and long term sustainability, it’s hard to find a financial reason to dissuade yourself from choosing HVAC as a career.
+When paired with the position’s high demand and long-term sustainability, it’s hard to find a financial reason to dissuade yourself from choosing HVAC as a career.
 Compare salaries below:

-Some industries will show higher average annual salaries in a Google search, like accounting for example.
+Like accounting, some industries will show higher average annual salaries in a Google search.
 But that figure doesn’t tell the whole story.
 The cost of becoming an accountant is far greater than that of becoming an AC technician.
-Think about it, finance requires longer and more expensive education, and that’s really just to give yourself a puncher’s chance at employment.
+Think about it, finance requires a more prolonged and more expensive education, and that’s to give yourself a puncher’s chance at employment.

 Different Jobs in the HVAC Industry

-There’s two ways to categorize jobs in the HVAC industry, by niche and by position.
-For example, residential HVAC services is a niche where as Senior-level technician is a position.
-There’s multiple types of both niches and positions in which someone can strive for in their career.
+There are two ways to categorize jobs in the HVAC industry, by niche, and by position.
+For example, residential HVAC services is a niche where a Senior-level technician is a position.
+There are multiple types of niches and positions someone can strive for in their career.
 Some technicians even target multiple niches and rise through positional ranks rather quickly.